OpenNebula/website/content/software/release_information/release_notes_enterprise/resolved_issues_701.md

 - Fix 'Download Default Virtual Router Image' modal [#7138](https://github.com/OpenNebula/one/issues/7138)
 - Fix user_inputs order not considered when instantiating a template through the CLI [#7041](https://github.com/OpenNebula/one/issues/7041)
 - Fix the `kvmrc` configuration file parser that was preventing more than one parameter [#7069](https://github.com/OpenNebula/one/issues/7069)
-- Fix react crash when accessing increments subtab for a backup image [#7173](https://github.com/OpenNebula/one/issues/7173)
+- Fix react crash when accessing increments sub tab for a backup image [#7173](https://github.com/OpenNebula/one/issues/7173)
 - Fix Sunstone should prioritize user views [#7082](https://github.com/OpenNebula/one/issues/7082)
 - Fix Extend details tab [#7152](https://github.com/OpenNebula/one/issues/7152)
+- Fix Datastore handling by DRS scheduler in some scenarios [#7176](https://github.com/OpenNebula/one/issues/7176)